-- Winner of the Academy Award for Best Writing - Adapted Screenplay for the critically acclaimed 2016 film Moonlight, which he also directed
+- Barry Jenkins won the Academy Award for Best Writing - Adapted Screenplay for the critically acclaimed 2016 film Moonlight, which he also directed

 - Moonlight won Best Picture at the Academy Awards and Golden Globes